Build An Interactive Projection Mapping Installation

 In this tutorial, we explain how to set up projection mapping with the Touch Board and make an interactive wall.
-We use the tools that come with the Interactive Wall Kit and use MadMapper as the mapping software, but you can use other mapping software, like Resolume or any other software that can take MIDI signals as inputs.
+We use the tools that come with the Interactive Wall Kit and use MadMapper as the mapping software, but you can use other mapping software that can take MIDI signals as inputs.
 You can download a trial version for MadMapper from the MadMapper website.

 For projection mapping to be most effective, you need to choose a bright projector.
 If you have a short distance between where you place the projector and where you want your projection mapping to happen, you need a short-throw projector.
 One of the most popular choices is the Epson 1060 projector, which is bright enough to work in daylight.

 Many artists and advertising agencies have created projection mapping installations with our Touch Board, making their event and brand more engaging.
 You can find these projects in our Blog section.